 I posted a while back about the Tampa Bay CityPASS and what a great value it is.
-Apparently a little too good because prices are going up on March 1, 2017.
+Apparently a little too good because prices went up on March 1, 2017.
 The rates are also going up in Houston, Dallas, Chicago, and Seattle.

 Now I’ll be the first to admit that these passes aren’t for everyone.
 If you’re not the type that likes to hit lots of big attractions in a city when you roll into town, you can ignore all this and just pay for what you want.
 They’re not going to cover everything you might want to do, like Central Park rickshaw tours.
 For other people though—especially vacationing families—these CityPass booklets can provide some budget certainty and enable some sizable discounts.

 That Tampa one I covered before is $99 through the end of this month, then $119 after that.
 Keep in mind though that it includes the Busch Gardens Tampa theme park, which by itself is $93 these days.
 Then throw in the Florida Aquarium, the Chihuly Collection glass museum or the MOSI science museum, the zoo, and Clearwater’s aquarium and you’ve got a deal.